mantidproject/documents/Design/Fit functions in python.md

 ### Construction of composite functions

-Composite functions can be created in a similar way, by callig a constructor.
+Composite functions can be created in a similar way, by calling a constructor.
 It should be able to accept the same types of arguments as a simple function but also it must have the `functions` keyword argument that takes a list of member functions.
 For example:
 ```
   c = CompositeFunction(functions=[Gaussian(PeakCentre=1), Gaussian(PeakCentre=2)])
 ```